 To retain communication in private channels, you need to put the user mailboxes ( Private channel users) on hold and when using eDiscovery tool to search, you should search in that user’s mailbox.
 As was stated earlier, private channel chats are stored in user mailboxes, not in group mailbox of a Team.

-If you want to read further on this topic for non-Teams areas in M365, you should review Manage eDiscovery cases: Place content locations on hold.
+If you want to read further on this topic for non-Teams areas in Microsoft 365, you should review Manage eDiscovery cases: Place content locations on hold.